Bicycle safety is the most important part of owning a bike. Below are some tips to keep both you and your bike safe from harm.

 - Slow down, look and listen when you come to a corner.
 Walk your bike across busy intersections and streets.

-- Give cars and pedestrians the right-of-way.
+- Give pedestrians the right-of-way.

 - Avoid broken pavement, litter, loose gravel, mud or leaves.
 These can cause you to slip and lose control of your bike.